obibring/grunt-angular-service/README.md

 properties and you're only interested in one of them.

 ### exportStrategy
-> Determines how to map the target code's output to the angular service.
+> Determines how to map the target library's output to the angular service.

 Type: `String` Default: `default` Allowed: `default`, `context`, `exports`, `value`